brayjin/py_basic/README.md

 The `if __name__ == "__main__":` block ensures that the script runs only when executed directly, not when imported as a module.

+### `unique.py`
+The `remove_duplicate` function removes duplicate words from a given list by converting it into a set (which stores only unique values) and then sorting it in ascending order.

+#### **How the program works:**
+- The user is prompted to enter a list of words separated by spaces.
+- Non-alphanumeric characters are removed using the `re.sub()` function, ensuring that only letters, numbers, and spaces remain.
+- The cleaned input is split into a list of words.
+- The program prints the original list before and after removing duplicates.
+- The unique words are sorted alphabetically and displayed.

+The `if __name__ == "__main__":` block ensures that the script runs only when executed directly, not when imported as a module.

 ## 🤝 Contributing

 Contributions are welcome!
 If you’d like to add new Python programs or improve existing ones, follow these steps: